 Description

-The single surviving span is of coursed limestone with a segmental arch, abutting the East Gate to the W. On the S side the original bridge has been widened by the addition of a segmental pointed arch in random rubble abutting the S drum tower.
-On the N side it has been widened by addition of a lower segmental arch of coursed stone, abutting the N drum tower.
-Behind this widening the original structure splays out, where the wall face has been partly robbed.
-The remainder of the C14 bridge is concealed beneath Eastgate Street.
-On the SE side, beneath 4 Eastgate Street, is a C19 former lock-up (now Eastern Orthodox Chapel) abutting the S side of the bridge, with a pointed door to the L and window to the R.
+Tanybont Arch is a historic structure featuring a single surviving span made of coursed limestone with a segmental arch, located next to the East Gate to the west.
+The original bridge has been widened on the south side by the addition of a segmental pointed arch constructed from random rubble, which connects to the south drum tower.
+On the north side, it has been widened by a lower segmental arch made of coursed stone, which connects to the north drum tower.
+Behind this widening, the original structure flares out, showing signs of partial stone removal.
+The remaining part of the 14th-century bridge is hidden beneath Eastgate Street.
+On the southeast side, beneath 4 Eastgate Street, there is a 19th-century former lock-up, now serving as an Eastern Orthodox Chapel, which is attached to the south side of the bridge.
+This lock-up features a pointed door on the left and a window on the right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.